- Rilpivirine (tradename Edurant, developed as TMC-278) is a non-nucleoside reverse transcriptase inhibitor (NNRTI).

 - Standard adult dose: 1 x 25 mg tablet, once daily – at the same time each day.

-- Take with a meal – at least 500 kcal.
+- Take with a meal.
 Absorption is reduced by 40% if taken without food.
+The meal needs to have solid food.
 A protein shake is not suitable.

 - Side effects: depressive disorders (depressed mood, depression, mood altered, negative thoughts, suicide attempt, suicidal ideation), rash, nausea, liver problems.